nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 Maintainers SHOULD remove presentations which contains credentials that have been revoked.

 ### 3.5.
-Removing entries
+Removing presentations

+Clients can remove presentations from a specific credential subject from a list, e.g. when a care organization stops supporting the use case.
-TODO: Clients may remove a credential subject by performing an HTTP DELETE to the list endpoint, where the body contains an empty Verifiable Presentation signed by the credential subject.
+To remove presentations of a credential subject the client MUST send an HTTP DELETE request to the list endpoint, where the body contains an empty Verifiable Presentation signed by the credential subject.
-TODO: If we support this: we need to serve a tombstone set as well (and also for revocations)
+Any credentials in the presentation MUST be ignored by the maintainer.

+If the signing key (identified by `kid`) and signature are valid, the maintainer MUST remove all presentations of the credential subject from the list.
+The maintainer MUST add the removed presentations to the tombstone set.
+If the request was valid (regardless whether there were any presentations), the maintainer MUST respond with a `201 No Content` response.

+Presentations that have expired SHOULD be removed from the tombstone set by the maintainer, to keep it as small as possible.

 ## 4. Presentation processing